 - 6-8 slices Bread any type - keto, gluten free, multigrain, sourdough, wheat, white, or dinner rolls.
 Stale is a okay!

-- 4 Tbsp Butter, melted sub olive oil for heart healthier option
+- 4 tablespoon Butter, melted sub olive oil for heart healthier option

 Poached Chicken Breast and Broccoli